-My husband, Pete, and I just returned from our Carnival Cruise to Alaska and I feel like I can still smell the scent of pine mixed with salty sea air.
+I feel like I can still smell the scent of pine mixed with salty sea air from a recent Alaska cruise.
 It was a cool and refreshing break for an otherwise hot summer, and the memories we made on the cruise are ones we’ll be talking about and sharing for years to come.

 An Alaskan cruise is a bucket list dream for many, and it’s so easy to see why with the great outdoors and adventurous excursions being a huge draw.
-One of the best perks to cruising this state is the chance to see countless glaciers and wildlife that you wouldn’t otherwise get the chance to see by traveling on land.
-Each port has something unique to offer, so I’ve outlined some of the highlights below.
+One of the best perks to cruising this state is the chance to see countless glaciers and wildlife that you wouldn’t otherwise get the chance to see by traveling over land.
+Each port has something unique to offer, so I’ve outlined some of the highlights for each port below.

 Carnival’s Alaskan Cruise departs out of Seattle, which, if you’ve never been, is a fun port city to visit.
 There’s the iconic Space Needle from the 1962 World’s Fair, the very first Starbucks Coffee Shop at Pike’s Market, plus Seattle Center that’s full of museums, interesting architecture, and fun entertainment.
 Since we flew in from the east coast, we were a little worried about jet lag, but the city’s coffee culture that birthed the iconic green mermaid icon is still booming, with countless independent cafes on nearly every corner.
 A brisk walk through the hilly city and a few cups of java perked us up and got us on west coast time fairly quickly.